faze-geek/Monty-Hall-Simulator/README.md

 # Monty Hall Problem Simulator

-The task is to develop a C++ program that simulates the Monty Hall Problem, allowing for the simulation of scenarios with a variable number of doors and different strategies for opening doors by the host.
+A C++ program that simulates the Monty Hall Problem, allowing for the simulation of scenarios with a variable number of doors and different strategies for opening doors by the host.

 ## Prerequisites
 - C++ compiler (supporting C++11 or newer)